-Objective: Cerebral palsy (CP), a neuromotor condition, stands as the most common physical disability affecting children, demonstrates primary motor impairment with secondary behavioral manifestations.
-These concurrent pathologies synergistically diminish health-related quality of life (QoL).
-This study quantitatively examines the tripartite association between gait parameters, behavioral pathology, and QoL metrics in pediatric CP.
+Objective Cerebral palsy (CP), a neuromotor condition, is the most common physical disability in children, associated with motor impairment, leading to behavioral problems, which can decline health-related quality of life (QoL).
+This study aimed to examine the association between gait parameters, behavioral problems, and QoL in pediatric CP.

-Materials and Methods: This cross-sectional investigation focused on, 60 children with CP aged 6-12 years, classified at levels I, II, III of the Gross Motor Function Classification System (GMFCS) and capable of walking, were evaluated.
-Assessment tools included the Functional Mobility Scale (FMS), Pediatric Quality of Life Inventory (PedsQL) CP Module, Child Behavior Checklist (CBCL), and quantitative gait analysis.
+Materials & Methods This cross-sectional study was conducted on 60 children with CP aged 6-12 years, at levels I, II, III based on the gross motor function classification system (GMFCS), and with walking ability.
+Assessment tools included the functional mobility scale (FMS), the pediatric quality of life inventory (PedsQL) CP module, the child behavior checklist (CBCL), and quantitative gait analysis.

 Type of Study: